amkt922/ssql/README.md

 # Motive
 In the real world, sometimes we need to access databases with more complex sqls than functions a ORM library has.
-When executing them with a ORM, it's going to be more complicated generally.
+When executing them with a ORM, source code is going to be more complicated generally.
-I need to write them in my source code, and I don't know whether they are corrent grammertically.
+I need to embed them in source code, and I don't know whether they are corrent grammertically.
 The dbflute has solved such matter with outside sql, however the dbflute is implemented in Java.
 I have wanted to such a library in PHP, and then implemented a library that has outside sql feature.